dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 # Create some data with a binary treatment
 X, T, Y =  rand(1000, 5), [rand()<0.4 for i in 1:1000], rand(1000)

-# We could also use DataFrames
+# We could also use DataFrames or any other package that implements the Tables.jl API
 # using DataFrames
 # X = DataFrame(x1=rand(1000), x2=rand(1000), x3=rand(1000), x4=rand(1000), x5=rand(1000))
 # T, Y = DataFrame(t=[rand()<0.4 for i in 1:1000]), DataFrame(y=rand(1000))